 The axiom of categoricity is not, of course, unique to linguistics.
 Mathematics is probably its most celebrated host.
-It was once known as the

-"perfect science" simply because it admitted no exceptions, was perfectly explicit, and was never stuck for an answer.
+It was once known as the "perfect science" simply because it admitted no exceptions, was perfectly explicit, and was never stuck for an answer.
 That is no longer so.
 For almost 50 years, several branches have been inquiring into the mathematical properties of variability.
-Fuzzy set theory studies the considerable implications if an object is a member of a set not categorically but partially. to some intermediate degree (Zadeh 1965).
+Fuzzy-set theory studies the considerable implications if an object is a member of a set not categorically but partially, to some intermediate degree (Zadeh 1965).
 Many-valued logic computes multidimensional truth tables based on values part-way between "true" and "false" (Rescher 1969).
 Physicists are tracking the geometry of behavior without such protective idealizations as non-friction and non-gravity in an emerging field called "nonlinear dynamics" (Abraham and Shaw 1992).
 Scientists interested in the mathematical properties of such diverse natural phenomena as cloud shapes, spider webs, and hurricanes are working out a new branch of mathematics called "chaos" (Stewart 1990, Alligood et al. 1997).
-Social scientists are working at adapting "catastrophe theory" (Saunders 1980, Schneider 1997), the mathematical model of discontinuity in dynamic systems, to all kinds of formerly unruly phenomena.
+Social scientists are working at adapting "catastrophe theory" (Saunders 1980, Schneider 1997), the mathematical model of discontinuity in dynamic systems, to all kinds of phenomena that were formerly considered too unruly or eccentric for scientific study, just as parole was among categorical linguists.